aaugustin/mtefd/multiple-template-engines.rst

     template = loader.load(NAME)
     html = template.render(**CONTEXT)

 This basic API serves as a common denominator for all engines.
-Then it's up to each engine to provide additional APIs, mainly as ``TemplateLoader`` options.
+Then each engine may expose additional features through ``TemplateLoader`` options.

-This document describes other APIs but they aren't mandatory.
-If they don't make sense for a particular engine, they can be stubbed.

 Isn't this going to fragment the ecosystem of pluggable apps?
 -------------------------------------------------------------